 4th Annual Upper Cervical Practice Survey

 As part of the upper cervical community, we love knowing how UC practices are doing.
-Well, the data is in from our 4th annual survey of UC docs and we see certain trends that we believe will help you gauge how your practice is doing and set your course/goals moving into 2019.
+Well, the data is in from our 4th annual Upper Cervical Practice Survey of UC docs.
+We see certain trends that we believe will help you gauge how your practice is doing and set your course/goals moving into 2019.

 A big THANK YOU for those who participated in this year’s survey!